 No. 2 Ohio State holds off Terps 43-30, Michigan next

+COLLEGE PARK, Md. – C.J.
+Stroud and Ohio State have waited a year for this.

+Now it’s time to face Michigan – and after more struggles than usual this weekend, the Buckeyes and Wolverines will indeed be undefeated when they meet next weekend.

-COLLEGE PARK, Md.
-(AP) Dallan Hayden scored three touchdowns in the second half of No. 2 Ohio State's 43-30 victory over Maryland to set up a monumental matchup of unbeatens next weekend between the Buckeyes and rival Michigan.
+Dallan Hayden scored three touchdowns in the second half of No. 2 Ohio State’s 43-30 victory over Maryland on Saturday.
+The Buckeyes and No. 3 Michigan cleared their final hurdles, and now Ohio State will try to avenge last season’s loss to the Wolverines – its first in the series in a decade.

+“We’ve been licking our wounds for 365 days, hearing all the laughing, everything that everybody’s been saying,” said Stroud, Ohio State’s star quarterback.
+“I definitely think that we’ve been preparing for it, not only on the field but in the weight room as well.”

-Ohio State forced a three-and-out, however, and Hayden helped the Buckeyes run out most of the remaining time.
+Ohio State forced a three-and-out, however, and then the Buckeyes ran out most of the remaining time.
 Noah Ruggles kicked a 45-yard field goal with 42 seconds left, and Steele Chambers added a defensive touchdown with 9 seconds to play.

+“We’re never satisfied with a loss, obviously, but what you saw today is us go blow for blow with a team I consider to be one of the best in the country,” Maryland coach Michael Locksley said.

-Maryland quarterback Taulia Tagovailoa, who fumbled on that play, remained down on the field for a while before walking off very slowly.
+Maryland quarterback Taulia Tagovailoa, whose fumble Chambers scored on, was injured on that play and walked off very slowly.

 Hayden finished with 146 yards on 27 carries.